upb-lea/materialdatabase/README.rst

 * Output features:
     * Get the magnetic parameters from the database
     * Providing permeability and permittivity data for `FEMMT <https://github.com/upb-lea/FEM_Magnetics_Toolbox>`__

+* Simulation features:
+    * All the material-data in the database can be used in the FEM-Magnetics-Toolbox for FEM-Simulations

 * Interpolation of material data (both electric and magnetic parameters)